Tennis - Indian Wells Preview

-Seeded players in general have dominated the Indian Wells final over the last decade.
-A seeded player no higher than 20 has won the last ten titles, a seeded player no higher than 12 was a losing finalist nine times in this period and there has only been one unseeded player to make the final in the period back in 2008.
+Seeded players in general have dominated the Indian Wells title over the last decade and one of the top three seeds has won eight of the last ten titles (last top-seed 2016 Djokovic) and a seeded player no higher than 20 won the last ten titles.
+A seeded player no higher than 12 was a losing finalist nine times in this period (Last Raonic 2016 seeded 12) and there has only been one unseeded player to make the final in the period back in 2008.